Zondax/filecoin-signing-tools/service/README.md

-# Fcservice
+# Filecoin Service

-Fcservice is an application.
+Filecoin Service is an application.

 ## Getting Started